dober-man/xc-re-vk8s/re-vk8s.md

 ## Deploying Apps
 ### Workloads, Deployments, Stateful Sets or Daemon Sets?
+All are valid methods to deploy the application with each offering it's own unique capabilities.

 If your app is stateless, doesn't require unique identities or dedicated storage for each instance, and doesn't need to run on every node, you may not need a StatefulSet or DaemonSet.
 In this scenario, Workloads or Deployments are typically the best choice, as they are designed for stateless applications that require scaling without the added functionality of StatefulSets or DaemonSets.